robertZaufall/mindmanager_ai/readme.md

 Image generation with SD3 is the most flexible, as you can use a seed value, negative prompt, etc. Prompt engineering is most important here, as the results are far from being perfect by now.
 ### Google Vertex AI - Imagen3
 Image generation results are too simple by now as prompt engineering is also most important here.
 Imagen3 has the highest image resolution (1:1 with 1536x1536).
 Imagen3 is GA (globally available) but there is an approval process to get access to the API.
-### MLX w/ Flux1, Stable Diffusion 2
+### MLX w/ Flux1
 This local image generation alternative is only available on macOS with Apple Silicon processors like M1 and higher.
-The result are above average using `Flux1` model, below average using the `SDXL` model and less good using `SD2` model.
+The result are above average using `Flux1` model.
 There is a new action defined (`image_n` eg. `image=10`) to generate a bunch of images in a row.
-A pre-executing step is implemented to optimize the prompt using a LLM call.
+A pre-executing step can be added to optimize the prompt using a LLM call.
 When using this image generation way, the desired model and embeddings tokenizer will be downloaded automatically.
-The data amount ranges from 3GB (`SD`) to 50GB (`Flux1`).
+The expected data amount to be downloaded is about 50GB using `Flux1`.
-`Flux1` needs the highest hardware resources.

 ## Translation systems
 ### DeepL